pelegs29/file_sync_system/README.md

 # Arguments for the client (BY THIS ORDER!) - server IP, server port, the path to the directory that the client wishes to be backed up on the server, time(in seconds) to be synchronized with the server, client ID(optional).
 # Argument for the server - the port that the server should bind to.
 # PLEASE INSTALL WATCHDOG ON THE CLIENT'S COMPUTER(S) BEFORE USE!
-This project is demonstrating a cross-platform TCP-baed server that acts like a cloud for saving files(like Google Drive), and a client that uses this server.
+This project is demonstrating a cross-platform TCP-based server that acts like a cloud for saving files(like Google Drive), and a client that uses this server.
 **The server works by the following method:**

 **If it's a new client:**